jasewarner/gulp-shopify/README.md

 You may also write your JavaScript in ES6 &ndash; The Gulp scripts task uses [Babel](https://babeljs.io/ "Babel website"), so you can use the latest syntax without worrying about browser support.

-The default theme files have been brought across from Shopify’s [Starter Theme](https://github.com/Shopify/starter-theme "Starter Theme GitHub page").
+The theme Liquid and JSON files are all blank canvases – zero faffing, meaning you can crack on with the build right away.

 The theme includes the Bootstrap 4 grid and reboot scss files.
-These can be removed in `theme.scss.liquid`, or indeed, you may add more Bootstrap SCSS files using @import via `./node_modules/bootstrap-scss/`.
+These can be removed in `theme.scss.liquid` and `password.scss.liquid`, or, if you so wish, you may add more Bootstrap SCSS files using @import via `./node_modules/bootstrap-scss/`.

 ## Installation